RodneyKoolman/LeasePlan-Scraper/README.md

 - Ignores already processed cars
 - Robust Exception-Handling
 - Web dashboard with statistics
+- Mail notifications are disabled on first run
+(change scraper_first_run if you don't want this behavior)
 - **Note:** currently it uses a Dutch url-format which you need to change if you are from another country

 **TODO**: